AssetFetch/spec/spec.md

 The provider MAY implement, based on their needs:
 - A connection status endpoint
-- An endpoint for unlocking resources
+- An endpoint for receiving unlocking queries
 - An endpoint for obtaining previously withheld datablocks after the unlocking step

 The URI for the initialization endpoint is communicated by the provider to the user through external means (such as listing it on the provider's website).